Nils Ramming

-Nils Ramming (born 28 March 2007) is a footballer who plays as a goalkeeper for the academy of club Brighton & Hove Albion.
+Nils Arvid Eistrand Ramming (born 28 March 2007) is a footballer who plays as a goalkeeper for club Rochdale, on loan from the academy of club Brighton & Hove Albion.
 Born in England, he is a Sweden youth international.

 Early life

 Ramming was born on 28 March 2007 in London, England.
 Born to a German father and a Swedish mother, he has a younger brother.
-Growing up in London, England, he played cricket, rugby, and tennis and moved with his family to Germany at the age of ten.
+At the age of ten, he moved with his family to Germany because of his father's occupation.

+Growing up, he played rugby and cricket and supported German Bundesliga side Eintracht Frankfurt and regarded Germany international Kevin Trapp as one of his football idols.

 Club career

+Early career

 As a youth player, Ramming joined the English side Primrose Hill Soccer Academy.
 Subsequently, he joined the youth academy of English side Leyton Orient.
-In 2017, he joined the youth academy of German side SC Hessen Dreieich.
+In 2017, he joined the youth academy of German side Hessen Dreieich.